 6. You will boot straight into Linux Mint Cinnamon.
 If you are prompted with a splash screen, choose the default option: “Start Linux Mint“.

 1. Now that you have booted into Linux Mint, click on the network icon at the bottom-right corner and connect to WiFi or Ethernet.
 The Chrome OS installer will need an active internet connection to download some missing libraries and dependencies.

 2. After that, open the “Home” folder on the desktop and move to the “File System” tab.

 3. Here, click on the search button and type “Chrome OS” to find the folder that we moved earlier.

-4. Now, open it and right-click anywhere on the folder to open the Terminal.
+4. Now, open the folder and right-click inside the folder to open the Terminal.
 Here, type

 sudo sh install.sh and hit enter.
 It will start downloading some libraries and dependencies.